Floorp-Projects/Floorp/media/libvorbis/README.md

 ## Contact ##

-The Ogg homepage is located at 'https://www.xiph.org/ogg/'.
+The Ogg homepage is located at 'https://xiph.org/ogg/'.
-Vorbis's homepage is located at 'https://www.xiph.org/vorbis/'.
+Vorbis's homepage is located at 'https://xiph.org/vorbis/'.
 Up to date technical documents, contact information, source code and pre-built utilities may be found there.

-The user website for Ogg Vorbis software and audio is http://vorbis.com/

 ## Building ##

 #### Building from master ####

-Development source is under git revision control at https://git.xiph.org/vorbis.git.
+Development source is under git revision control at https://gitlab.xiph.org/xiph/vorbis.git.
 You will also need the newest versions of autoconf, automake, libtool and pkg-config in order to compile Vorbis from development source.
 A configure script is provided for you in the source tarball distributions.